bartandrews/infinite_cylinder/README.rst

 **pickles** is used to store all of the saved states and DMRG engines.
 The subdirectories are the output directories for the flows which I have defined (e.g. **phi_flow**).
 Inside each of the tools subdirectories, you will find the models subdirectories (e.g. **BosonicHofstadter**).
 All necessary directories are created at run-time.

 **scripts** contains bash and pythons scripts that are used for processing or plotting output, for example.

-**tests** contains minimum working examples for all of the main programs in the code directory.
-This is designed to be compatible with pytest (under construction).

 File naming convention
 ----------------------